Trump Administration Planning To Triple Size Of Tent Camp In Texas For Child Immigrants

 “‘Family separations’ resulting from the zero tolerance policy ended on June 20, 2018 and are not driving this need,” said Kenneth Wolfe, a spokesman for HHS’s Administration for Children and Families, in a statement released to the public.

-Wolfe also went onto explain that 1,400 of the 3,800 beds would be kept on reserve status and that the Trump administration has requested the Pentagon to open more camps and shelters, suggesting that these migrant children should be house on military bases, but they have not yet received approval to do so nor broken ground on any new facilities.
+Wolfe also went on to explain that 1,400 of the 3,800 beds would be kept on reserve status and that the Trump administration has requested the Pentagon to open more camps and shelters, suggesting that these migrant children should be housed on military bases, but they have not yet received approval to do so nor broken ground on any new facilities.

 Located in the desert just outside of El Paso, Texas, the camp will remain open at least throughout the rest of 2018.